GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/iomef.rst

 Writing back to disk
 ====================
-The :class:`~astrodata.fits.AstroDataFits` layer takes care of converting the |AstroData| object back to a MEF file on disk.
+The :class:`~astrodata.AstroData` layer takes care of converting the |AstroData| object back to a MEF file on disk.
 When writing to disk, one should be aware of the path and filename information associated with the |AstroData| object.